node-lightning/node-lightning/CONTRIBUTING.md

 You are now ready develop on any of the modules.

-## LNTools Packages
+## Node-Lightning Packages

 All packages live inside the `packages` directory.

 Packages are logically divided by code areas that would be useful for independent inclusion by a consumer.
-Packages are published on NPM using the `@lntools` organization and have names such as `@lntools/wire` or `@lntools/invoice`.
+Packages are published on NPM using the `@node-lightning` organization and have names such as `@node-lightning/wire` or `@node-lightning/invoice`.

 Err on the side of including code inside an existing package.
 Code can be split into its own package if necessary.